Texas Layoffs — July 2010

 Largest Layoffs

-The biggest impact was at Transcom Worldwide (US) at its San Antonio facility, reporting 737 affected workers.
+The most significant filing came from Transcom Worldwide (US) at its San Antonio facility, reporting 737 affected workers.
 Signal International followed with 580 workers.

 Trend & Outlook